kummarimanisha11-hub/manisha-portofolio/README.md

 ---

 ## 👨‍💻 About Me
-Hi, I am **Indra Bingi**, a passionate Python fresher with hands-on experience in building automation tools and problem-solving projects.
+Hi, I am **Manisha Kummari**, a passionate Python fresher with hands-on experience in building automation tools and problem-solving projects.
 I am eager to learn new technologies and work on real-world applications.

 ---